mfountoulakis/jekyll-blog/_posts/2016-12-30-storing-credit-cards-with-stripe.md

 <br>
 #### Step 3: Charging the credit card.
 ---
 Finally, we can charge the user's credit card.
 On line 12, we'll find out if the Stripe token has been used.
 If not, it will be added to the customer's payment sources.
 Since Stripe tokens can only be used once, we'll be charging the card associated with the Stripe token (the source object), instead of the card token itself.
-The initialize method of our **```ChargeCreditCard```** service retrieves the card from the Stripe API and stores it in a variable.
+The initialize method of our **```ChargeCreditCard```** service retrieves the card id from the Stripe API and stores it in a variable.

 ```ruby
 @card = Stripe::Token.retrieve(@payment.stripe_token).card.id